 Individual members of the Electric Energy Society of Australia are entitled to:

-- Draw on our collection of learning resources including presentation papers, event recordings, publications and more.
+- Access to member-only resources: draw on our collection of learning resources including presentation papers, presentation recordings, publications and more.*

-- Be informed of the latest EESA developments, stay up-to-date with news and current affairs in the electric energy industry, and be in-the-loop about upcoming EESA events.
+- Monthly bulletins: be informed of the latest EESA developments, stay up-to-date with news and current affairs in the electric energy industry, and be in the loop about upcoming EESA events.

-- As a technical society of Engineers Australia, EESA offers recognised CPD hours for participation in EESA seminars, webinars, technical site visits, symposiums and conferences.
+- Earn CPD points: As a technical society of Engineers Australia, EESA offers recognised CPD hours for participation in EESA seminars, webinars, technical site visits, symposiums and conferences.
 Time spent serving the society also counts towards your CPD.

-- EESA members are entitled to vote at EESA general meetings and volunteer within the organisation.* Chapters welcome assistance on their committees, so if you'd like to contribute, get in touch with your local chapter chair.
+- Volunteer with EESA.
+Chapters welcome assistance on their committees, so if you'd like to contribute, get in touch with your local chapter chair.